 You have the human resources paperwork down, but are you really helping your employees transition to retirement?

-In a recent study of more than 100 U.S. workers, MIT Sloan professor emerita Lotte Bailyn found a variety of ways pre- and early-retirement individuals manage their transition out of the workforce.
+In a recent study of more than 100 U.S. workers, MIT Sloan professor emerita Lotte Bailyn and her research colleagues found a variety of ways pre- and early-retirement individuals manage their transition out of the workforce.
 But a common thread among respondents is that companies lack mutually beneficial resources for handling retirement.

 “Over and over again people tell us, ‘As soon as I said I’m going to retire, I’m a nobody,’” Bailyn said.
 She said organizations are not making the retirement process work for people who have a lot of experience and institutional knowledge, but also want to slow down as they near retirement.

 The interviews were conducted by Bailyn and her colleagues during a three-year period.
 The study is based at Harvard Business School under professor of business administration Teresa Amabile.

 “We undertook this research to go beyond health and wealth, into the organizational, social, and psychological forces that can affect people’s retirement experiences,” Amabile said.

 The team of researchers include Kathy Kram, emerita professor of organizational behavior at Boston University; Marcy Crary, emerita professor of management at Bentley University; Tim Hall, emeritus professor of management at Boston University’s Questrom School of Business; and Jeff Steiner, a PhD student at Harvard Business School.

 The researchers interviewed 120 people, most of whom were people who had retired or were 55 or older and in “pre-retirement.”
 Twelve workers in the process of retiring were interviewed up to 10 times by the researchers, as they made decisions and adjustments in their transitions into retirement.